djpadz/iterm-bettergit/README.md

 - Also has a special mode for rebasing, merging, cherry-picking, reversion, or bisection.

 ## Installation
-1. Download the latest release from the [releases page].
+1. Download the latest release from the [releases page](https://github.com/djpadz/iterm2-bettergit/releases).
 2. Double-click it to install it in iTerm2.
 Tell it to autolaunch.